WCRP-CMIP/CMIP6_CVs/.github/ISSUE_TEMPLATE.md

     sea_ice = CICE4.1
     source_id = ACCESS-1-0

-The entries atmosphere, institution_id, label, label_extended and source_id are required; the additional entries are "free text".
+The entries institution_id, label, label_extended and source_id are required; the additional entries are "free text".
 Please provide as much information as you think would be useful in identifying your model, but avoid details you are not certain are correct.

 *********************************************
 ## Raising other issues